richardschoen/pymonfori/README.md

 python3 pymonping.py --host=8.8.8.8  --packets=3
 ```

 ### pymonhttp.py - Check web sites to make sure site is up or down.
-Can also scan reponse data for a selected value.
+Can also scan response data for a selected value.

 Example to check if google.com is online using ssl security.
 Same as https://www.google.com
 ```